gconybear/quoted-search-results/README.md

 *Why*

-The [QSR](https://www.noviceaffiliate.com/seo-tip-1-finding-the-real-qsr-quoted-search-results-in-google-search/) represents the number of web pages currently ranking for a query on google
+The [QSR](https://www.noviceaffiliate.com/seo-tip-1-finding-the-real-qsr-quoted-search-results-in-google-search/) represents the number of web pages currently ranking for a query on google.
+Can be thought of as a measure of competition.

 *How*